ThatGuyLLC/Solstice-Governance-1/README.md

 ## 1.5 Repository Maintainers

-This repository is maintained by Filecoin Foundation's Governance Team.

-Maintainers keep these docs current and shepherd pull requests — they are **not** the authority over the Solstice program.
-That authority rests with the two governance tiers (the SWA and SRA Safes) as fixed by FIP-0118.
+Maintainers keep this repository current and administer pull requests.
+Authority over the Solstice program rests with two governance tiers (the SWA and SRA Safes) as fixed by FIP-0118.

 ---